microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/settings.rst

     contains ``contosodrive.com``, then a nefarious user could upload content and then create a :term:`WOPISrc` pointing to it, like this: ``?WOPISrc=https://www.contosodrive.com/my_content/wopi/files/attack.json``.
 They could then provide an arbitrary CheckFile and possibly GetFile response (by using the :term:`FileUrl` property).
 This means that an attacker can abuse the trust between the |wac| service and the host.
+In one possible example, the attacker could change links in the |wac| UI (like the button controlled by the :term:`FileSharingUrl` property) to lead to malicious sites.

     This threat is mitigated by requiring a dedicated subdomain for WOPI traffic that is separate from the domain used when serving user content.